jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 the cellular service should be.
 There is extensive work world-wide to optimize the operation of this overlapping coverage, e.g. by turning down some sites at night time when traffic volumes are low.
-A cellular basestation site can consume anything from a few kWh to ten or more kWh per provider.
+A cellular base station site can consume anything from a few kWh to ten or more kWh per provider.
 Modern cellular base stations do implement numerous features to scale the energy consumption.
 In general, cellular base stations have a base energy consumption and traffic-dependent